Stevenage New Town

 Despite the objections, Stevenage was designated the first new town on 11th November 1946 and the Development Corporation was set up shortly afterwards.
 A master plan was drawn up placing housing to the east and industry to the west.
 Six neighbourhoods were planned which would consist of 10,000 homes each with their own community centre, pub and shops.
 Stevenage would be the first town in the country to have a completely pedestrian town centre; a radical idea at the time.

-The first residents moved into their homes in the Monkswood and Broom Barns estates in 1952.
+The first to move into their new town home were the Sulzbach family, who moved in to 4 Broadview in 1951.
 Residents setting up home in the new town had to find work in Stevenage before they could be offered a house.
 Many workers in the building trade commuted from London to Stevenage every day.
 They worked long hours, but benefited from the new housing that was available to them.

 The new town was not without its teething problems.
 Damp in the houses, shortages of materials and plagues of ants and earwigs were just a few.
 Local facilities were slower in setting up and new residents had to either make use of mobile shops or walk the mile or so to Old Stevenage often in muddy conditions on un-made roads.